 Left untreated, inflammation has been linked to serious health conditions such as: Alzheimer’s, Parkinsons, Asthma, Diabetes, Heart attacks, Strokes, Kidney disease, Depression, Anxiety, Insomnia, Migraines, Macular degeneration, Arthritis, and Cancer.

 Beyond work, relationships, and people stress that we are famliar with, there are many factors in our environment causing stress to the body.
 Environmental toxins in our home cleaning products and even in our cosmetics.
-Molds and fungus.
-Mercury in our fish.
-Glyphosate in our grains.
+As an example, molds and fungus, mercury in our fish, or even glyphosate in our grains.